buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Demonstrates, articulates and **teaches** understanding of layout, typography and visual hierarchy.
 Maintains and suggests evolutions of our Design Principles and existing style guides with a holistic consideration for **all of BuzzFeed's products**.

-### Patterns

-*Associate Product Designer*
-Follows existing visual and UX patterns established on BuzzFeed and the product's platform to ensure a consistent and intuitive experience across.

-*Product Designer*
-**Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
-Proactively identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

-*Senior Product Designer*
-Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
-Proactively identifies and flags instances where existing patterns break down **within their product area** and diverges responsibly - **defining, documenting and sharing new patterns where appropriate**.

-*Staff Product Designer*
-Balances existing visual and UX patterns with ensuring an intuitive experience across the product(s) they work on.
-Proactively identifies and flags instances where existing patterns break down **across all of BuzzFeed's product areas** and diverges responsibly - defining, documenting and sharing new patterns where appropriate, **as well as encouraging and helping fellow designers to do the same**.

 ### UX Design

 *Associate Product Designer*
 Familiarity with information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the features they work on.
+Consistently considers the holistic user experience and potential states (errors, successes, dead-ends).
 Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Product Designer*
 Demonstrates **proficiency** with information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in the **products** they work on.
 Puts themselves in the shoes of the end-user and advocates that point of view to their Squad and the Product Design team.

 *Senior Product Designer*
-Demonstrates **expertise** with information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in their product work.
-Additionally, **takes responsibility for the UX of their Group’s products** and how they overlap and connect across different features and platforms.
-Puts themselves in the shoes of the end-user and advocates that point of view to their Squad, **Group leads** and the Product Design team.
+Demonstrates and **articulates** a strong understanding of information architecture, multi-step and cross-platform flows.
+Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
+Points out connections and potential collisions between different products, features and platforms.
+Puts themselves in the shoes of the end-user and advocates that point of view to their immediate product development team, fellow designers and senior leaders.

 *Staff Product Designer*
-Demonstrates **mastery** of information architecture, multi-step and cross-platform flows.
-Consistently considers the holistic user experience and potential states (errors, successes, dead-ends) in their product work.
-Additionally, takes responsibility for the UX of the **Product Design** team’s work — pointing out overlaps and connections between different **products, features and platforms**.
-Puts themselves in the shoes of the end-user and advocates that point of view to **Group leads, senior management** and the Product Design team.
+Demonstrates, articulates and **teaches others** understanding of information architecture, multi-step and cross-platform flows.
+Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
+Points out connections and potential collisions between different products, features and platforms.
+Puts themselves in the shoes of the end-user and advocates that point of view to their immediate product development team, fellow designers and senior leaders.

+### Patterns

+*Associate Product Designer*
+Follows existing visual and UX patterns established on BuzzFeed to ensure a consistent, intuitive experience.

+*Product Designer*
+**Balances** existing visual and UX patterns **with platform-specific patterns** to ensure a consistent, intuitive experience. **Identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**

+*Senior Product Designer*
+Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
+Identifies and flags instances where existing patterns break down in their own work, **as well as work done by other designers on that platform.
+When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team**.

+*Staff Product Designer*
+Balances existing visual and UX patterns with platform-specific patterns to ensure a consistent, intuitive experience.
+Identifies and flags instances where existing patterns break down in their own work, as well as work done by other designers **across all of BuzzFeed's products**.
+When diverging from established patterns, identifies, documents and socializes new patterns amongst the design team, **and assists and educates fellow designers in doing the same**.

 ### Process